veekaybee/viberary/README.md

     + `api` - Flask sever that calls the model, includes a search endpoint.
 Eventually will be rewritten in Go (for performance reasons)
     + `training_data` - generated training data
     + `model` - The actual BERT model.
 Includes data generated for generating embeddings and also the code used to generate the embeddings, on an EC2 instance.
-          - Right now in production only BERT gets called from the API.
     + `index` includes an indexer which indexes embeddings generated in `model` into a Redis instance.
 Redis and the Flask app talk to each other through an app running via `docker-compose` and the `Dockerfile` for the main app instance.
     + `search` - performs the search calls from api
-    + `inout` - There are some utilities such as data directory access, io operations and a separate indexer that indexes titles into Redis for easy retrieval by the application
+    + `conf` - There are some utilities such as data directory access, io operations and a separate indexer that indexes titles into Redis for easy retrieval by the application
     + `notebooks` - Exploration and development of the input data, various concepts, algorithms, etc. The best resource there [is this notebook](https://github.com/veekaybee/viberary/blob/main/notebooks/05_duckdb_0.7.1.ipynb), which